 Take on an adventure: There are lots of ways you can take on an adventure without spending money, check out my guide: how to have an adventure for free

 Get into writing: Lots of people have good writing skills that they never use.
 Start a blog, write poetry or have a go at a novel.
-Writing costs nothing and with the world of self-publihing, you can easily upload your work and might even start making money from it.
+Writing costs nothing and with the world of self-publishing, you can easily upload your work and might even start making money from it.

 Learn a new skill from YouTube: YouTube is an assuming resource.
 If you have an instrument lying around you can learn using video tutorials.
 Instead of paying for yoga lessons, I follow a routine on YouTube.

 Have a night in: Nights in are great because they are cheap.
 Get your friends over rather than going out for a meal.
 You could each bring a dish.
-Games nights are always fun and nothing beats a good old fashioned sleep over.
+Games nights are always fun and nothing beats a good old-fashioned sleepover.

 Learn a language: Almost everyone has a language that they want to learn, so why not take it up.
 You can get some books and tapes from the library or use online resources.
-There are also lots of language exchanges posted online where you meet up with someone who wants to learn english and help each other out.
+There are also lots of language exchanges posted online where you meet up with someone who wants to learn English and help each other out.